 A Squid proxy server redirector replaces certain URLs with others.
 It can therefore be used as an ad-blocker.
-Speeding up page load speeds and reduce tracking.
+Speeding up page load speeds and reducing tracking.
+It can also be used to block malicious scripts.
 Here a list of Squid Related Redirectors Software.

 This redirector matches URLs against entries in a file.
 It can match against

 the beginning of an URL, the end of an URL and a substring of an URL.

 It can also lookup host-names and IP addresses in DNS-based blacklists or RBLs.